jgarcia1599/IntrotoIM_Summer2020/midterm_project/README.md

 - Dealing with calculations applied before and after scaling
 - Using the millis library to create new food items based on time.
 I decided to use frame count instead.
+- separating the y space between the different food items appearing.